starbased-co/lazyvim-nix/README.md

 - **Treesitter parsers**: Managed via `treesitterParsers` option
 - **Plugin updates**: Happen through `nix flake update` instead of `:Lazy update`

+## Acknowledgments

+This flake is heavily inspired by the setup from [@azuwis](https://github.com/azuwis).
+Thank you for the great foundation!

 ## License

 MIT